WakooMan/WakooMan/README.md

 ## About Me
 - 🔭 I’m currently working on Mount and Blade 2 Bannerlord Modding and on university projects.
 - 🌱 I’m currently learning about networking and new C# features mainly.
-- 👯 I’m looking to collaborate on [Mount and Blade 2 Bannerlord Coop Mod](https://github.com/Bannerlord-Coop-Team/BannerlordCoop)
+- 👯 I’m currently collaborating on [Mount and Blade 2 Bannerlord Coop Mod](https://github.com/Bannerlord-Coop-Team/BannerlordCoop)
 - 😄 Pronouns: He/His
 - ⚡ Fun fact: I love listening to songs while I am coding and I want to start making games in Unity.
 ## My Stats